-Laboratory results showed that hemoglobin concentration was 85 g/L, platelets count was $60\times10^9/L$, prothrombin time was 32.2 s, international normalized ratio was 3.07, activated partial thromboplastin time was 43.1s, fibrinogen was 0.60 g/L, and d-dimer was 20 mg/L. Coagulation disorder is mainly manifested as hypofibrinemia.
+Laboratory results showed that hemoglobin concentration was 85 g/L, platelets count was 60×10^9 /L, prothrombin time was 32.2 s, international normalized ratio was 3.07, activated partial thromboplastin time was 43.1s, fibrinogen was 0.60 g/L, and d-dimer was 20 mg/L. Coagulation disorder is mainly manifested as hypofibrinemia.
 During her hospitalization, red blood cell 12 units, fresh frozen plasma 1200 mL, cryoprecipitate 30 units, and human fibrinogen 3g were infused.
 However, the repeated laboratory parameters did not improve.

 At that time, disseminated intravascular coagulation was highly suspected, therefore, we consulted hematologists.
-They suspected that coagulation disorders might be related to the use of hemocoagulase because this drug could consume
+They suspected that coagulation disorders might be related to the use of hemocoagulase because this drug could consume a refers to international normalized ratio; b refers to the activated partial thromboplastin time.

-^{}Address correspondence to this author at the Department of General Practice, The Third Affiliated Hospital of Sun Yat-Sen University, Guangzhou, P.R.
-China; Tel: 8618302055037; Fax: 020-85252377; E-mail: 596047716@qq.com
+^{}Address correspondence to this author at the Department of General Practice, The Third Affiliated Hospital of Sun Yat-Sen University, Guangzhou, P. R. China; Tel: 8618302055037; Fax: 020-85252377; E-mail: 596047716@qq.com fibrinogen and further induce the coagulation system disorder.
+Thus, hemocoagulase was discontinued.
+Two days later, coagulation function was corrected (Table 1).
+The Naranjo score was six.

-Table 1.
-The effect of hemocoagulase on laboratory parameters.

-- Two Days After Hemocoagulase Administer Two Days After Hemocoagulase Discontinuation
+- Two Days After Hemocoagulase Administer Two Days After Hemocoagulase Discon

 Hemoglobin (g/L) 85 89

 Platelets (×10 9 /L) 60 106

 Prothrombin Time (S) 32.2 13.7

 INR ^a 3.07 1.06

-APTT ^b (S) 43.1 34.8
+APTT ^b (s) 43.1 34.8

 Fibrinogen (g/L) 0.6 3.43

 d-dimer (mg/L) 20 4.1